MGT314 – 28.00 Hours

 Course Completion Requirements

-- Incident Command Post Processes
+- Manage situational awareness at an Incident Command Post (ICP).

 - Law Enforcement (LE)